 The easiest ascent is from the west side.
 Hike up the service road behind Axamer Lizum (Trail 18) for about one kilometer.
 Turn left onto Hochtennboden-steig and ascend into Lizumer Kar.
 Climb the scree on the south side of the cirque, aiming for Malgrubenscharte, the 2401-meter pass east of Malgrubenspitze.
 Turn eastward along the Lustiger-Bergler Steig and take the first opportunity to branch left up the southwest aspect of Marchreisenspitze.
 This route consists of YDS class 2 scree and airy trail hiking, as the Lustiger-Bergler Steig is not really a via ferrata in this stretch.
 The total vertical rise from Axamer Lizum is just under 1000 meters.

 An enjoyable alternative is to climb the Lustiger-Bergler Steig from its northeastern end at the pass called the Halsl.
 This route involves much more rock scrambling on an easy via ferrata.
 It traverses the small summit of the Ampferstein, 2556 meters, from which it takes about an hour to pick your way to to Marchreisenspitze.
+As currently routed (2016), this route is a grade B ferrata or YDS Class 4 without ferrata gear.

 B-24 Bomber WreckageOn the service road/Trail 18 above Axamer Lizum, hikers pass some wreckage and a plaque with the following explanation: